Home / packaging / finishes / matte vs gloss

 Matte and gloss finishes are implemented through two main production methods: coating and lamination, each affecting appearance, durability, cost, and recyclability.

-- Lamination method: Bond a pre-made film (glossy or matte) to the substrate using adhesives and pressure, sometimes with heat.
+• Lamination method: Bond a pre-made film (glossy or matte) to the substrate using adhesives and pressure, sometimes with heat.
 Lamination adds mechanical protection and barrier properties but increases material and processing costs.
-Petroleum-based films may hinder recycling and generate mixed-waste streams.
+As noted earlier, petroleum-based films can reduce recyclability.

 What is the End-of-Life Impact of Matte and Gloss Finishes?

 Matte and gloss finishes affect recyclability and waste handling depending on the material and application method.
-Petroleum-based lamination films often hinder fiber recovery and push packaging into mixed-waste streams, while surface coatings and mono-material films improve recyclability.
+Heavy petroleum-based laminations may reduce recyclability and complicate fiber recovery, and push packaging into mixed-waste streams, while surface coatings and mono-material films improve recyclability.
 Clear labeling and separation guidance help ensure proper end-of-life processing and reduce contamination in recycling streams.

 What are the Cost, Durability, and Operational Considerations of Matte and Gloss Finishes?